Infrastructure Projects

 INFRASTRUCTURE PROJECTS IN CD 6

-Councilmember Imelda Padilla prioritizes projects–whether it’s public transit, land development, street repairs, green space and energy related– that don’t displace residents, but instead increase equitable access to resources and improve the quality of life for all communities with amenities that families, youth, seniors and all adults can enjoy.
+Councilmember Imelda Padilla prioritizes projects–whether it’s public transit, land development, street repairs, green space and energy related– that increase equitable access to resources, eliminate vacant property, enhance public space, and improve quality of life for all CD6 communities with amenities that families, youth, seniors and all adults can enjoy.

 Recreation and Parks